-Collateral refers to the specific property pledged to secure a debt or loan.
-A secured creditor is a person or business who has loaned money to a borrower, based on a promise from the borrower to pledge certain property as collateral for the loan.
+Collateral is a legal term that refers to the specific property pledged to secure a debt or loan.
+A secured creditor is a person or business who has loaned money to a borrower with a promise from the borrower to pledge certain property as collateral for the loan.
 If the borrower does not repay the debt, the secured creditor has the right to repossess or foreclose on the collateral.
 Mortgage loans and auto loans are common examples of secured debt in the personal finance context, while equipment financing loans are common secured debts in the commercial realm.

 A borrower under a secured debt can only provide substitute collateral with the secured creditor's consent and release.
-A secured creditor may be willing to agree to a substitution of collateral as long as the substitute collateral is of equal or greater value than the original.
+A secured creditor may be willing to agree to a substitution of collateral as long as the substitute collateral is of equal or greater value than the original collateral identified for the secured debt.
 The creditor is not likely to agree to a substitution that degrades the value of the debt by providing for lower value collateral.

-A borrower must obtain a written and enforceable release on the original collateral before the borrower pledges additional or substitute collateral.
+It is critical for a borrower to obtain a written and enforceable release on the original collateral before the borrower pledges additional or substitute collateral.
 Failure to provide a release from the creditor could result in the borrower unintentionally providing extra collateral for no reason.
 The written release should be signed by the secured creditor, should clearly describe the collateral being released and should provide an effective date of the release.
-After obtaining a signed release on the original collateral, the borrower will sign a new agreement pledging the substitute collateral under the same secured debt.
+After obtaining a signed release on the original collateral, the borrower will then sign a new agreement pledging the substitute collateral under the same secured debt.

 - "Real Estate Finance Law"; Grant S. Nelson and Dale A. Whitman; 2008

 - Cornell University Law School: Uniform Commercial Code: Article 9, Secured Transactions